AARP Hearing Center

 Social Security

 Social Security benefits would be paid as usual.
-The Social Security Administration (SSA) is not subject to the annual appropriations process.
-It has a permanent funding source.
+They have a dedicated funding source (the payroll taxes most U.S. workers pay on their earnings) and are not subject to the annual appropriations process.

 A few customer services that are not considered essential would be suspended, including benefit verifications.